Level 5 Smooth Finish Drywall Installation and Taping for a 6000 Square Foot Home in Calabasas, CA

 Serving a Wide Range of Areas to Include:

-Entire home in Calabasas, CA complete demo and patch all arch openings.
-Hung about 300 sheets of drywall 5/8' taped and skim coated to a level 5 smooth finish.
+A full house in Calabasas, CA underwent complete demolition and patching of all arch openings.
+Approximately 300 sheets of 5/8" drywall were installed, taped, and skim coated to achieve a smooth level 5 finish.

 All of the existing walls were skim coated 2-3 coats of joint compound then sanded to smooth ready for primer.